ibm-cloud-docs/assistant/index.md

   - A simple chat bot user interface that is hosted by IBM Cloud.
   - Custom application that you develop, such as a mobile app or a robot with a voice interface.

-- The **assistant** receives user input, uses natural language processing to interpret its meaning, and then routes the input to the appropriate skill.
+- The **assistant** receives user input and routes the input to the appropriate skill.

 - A conversational **skill** interprets the user input further, then directs the flow of the conversation and gathers any information that it needs to respond or perform a transaction on the user's behalf.